-Travel light in Australia is key for your trip enjoyment.
+Travel light in Australia is vital for your trip enjoyment.
 These packing tips for Australia will help you minimise luggage weight and choose the right things to pack for the kind of trip you want to do.
-Travelling in Australia means spending a lot of time on the road, changing places and accommodation, going through different climate zones, so that packing, unpacking and packing again will be very much part of your daily routine.
+Travelling in Australia means spending a lot of time on the road, changing places and accommodations, and going through different climate zones, so packing, unpacking and packing again will be a part of your daily routine.

-That’s why I have put together these packing luggage tips to help you travel light without lugging around unnecessary weight.
-We all strive to pack as light as possible because we want to travel stress-free carrying heavy and bulky luggage.
+I have put together these packing luggage tips to help you travel light without lugging around unnecessary weight.
+We all strive to pack as lightly as possible because we want to travel stress-free carrying heavy and bulky luggage.

 Packing tips for travelling light in Australia

 Before going deeper into how to start packing for Australia, you can check out the pros and cons of a suitcase versus a backpack to get an idea of the features, advantages and disadvantages of both types of luggage.
-The second step is to choose the right kind of baggage that most suits your travel style and needs.
+The second step is choosing the kind of baggage that suits your travel style and needs.

 How to learn the art of packing light for Australia

-Although you can learn some basic and straightforward packing tips, packing depends on our personal needs and lifestyle changes over the years.
-So the best way to develop the art of packing light is by testing out different ways on various trips.
+Although you can learn some essential and straightforward packing tips, packing depends on our personal needs and lifestyle changes over the years.
+So the best way to develop the art of fill light is by testing different ways on various trips.

 From each trip, we learn new things that we can implement on future travels.
-By picking new ideas and dropping old ones (that do not work any more), and experiencing them, you can transform them into your packing ritual that ultimately works well for all trips (or almost all).
+By picking new ideas and dropping old ones (that do not work any more) and experiencing them, you can transform them into your packing ritual that works well for all trips (or almost all).

-I have compiled an Australia Checklist to help you achieve a hassle-free-way for travelling to Australia, thus increasing the degree of freedom for moving about quickly and handling unexpected situations.
-Here below, my best packing tips for Australia that will show you how to pack light.
+I have compiled an Australia Checklist to help you achieve a hassle-free way to travel to Australia, thus increasing the freedom for moving about quickly and handling unexpected situations.
+Below are my best packing tips for Australia that will show you how to pack light.